Optimizing Molecules using Efficient Queries from Property Evaluations: Author contributions statement

 \section{Author contributions statement}

-S. Hoffman and V. Chenthamarakshan contributed to the SARS-CoV-2, QED, and penalized logP optimization experiments.
-K. Wadhawan contributed to the AMP experiment.
-S. Hoffman and P. Das contributed to the docking simulations.
-P.-Y. Chen contributed to QMO methodology design and property landscape analysis.
-V. Chenthamarakshan contributed to common substructure analysis.
-All authors contributed to paper writing.
+S.\ C.\ Hoffman and V.\ Chenthamarakshan contributed to the SARS-CoV-2, QED, and penalized logP optimization experiments.
+K.\ Wadhawan contributed to the AMP experiment.
+S.\ C.\ Hoffman and P.\ Das contributed to the docking simulations.
+P.-Y.\ Chen contributed to QMO methodology design and property landscape analysis.
+V.\ Chenthamarakshan contributed to common substructure analysis.
+All authors conceived and designed research, analyzed results, and contributed to paper writing.